 Then COVID struck, and my company furloughed me.
-I didn’t know how long it would last, so I threw myself into building my writing business.
+I didn’t know how long it would last, so I built my writing business.

 “We are the creative force of our life, and through our own decisions rather than our conditions, if we carefully learn to do things, we can accomplish those goals.” ― Stephen Covey

-Avoid complacency and following the herd
+Avoid complacency and follow the herd

 Don’t be afraid; nothing is permanent, and if you make a choice you are unhappy with, you can always make a new one.

 “Not making a decision means forgoing an opportunity.” ― Auliq Ice

-Just because most people do something a certain way does not mean that it is the only way to do it.
+Just because most people do something a certain way does not mean it is the only way to do it.

-When you know the answers to those questions, and you make decisions that get align with them; you will find yourself being less afraid.
+When you know the answers to those questions and you make decisions that get align with them, you will find yourself being less afraid.

 “Always make decisions that prioritize your inner peace.” ― Izey Victoria Odiase

 After all that, it may not work out the way planned.
 You might feel like you chose the wrong thing.

 Aligning your choices with your values will always be worth it, even if you think you have made a misstep.

-Don’t be afraid, the fear, and the what-if game will only keep you from experiencing your true potential.
+Don’t be afraid, the fear and the what-if game will only keep you from experiencing your true potential.

 “You can’t make decisions based on fear and the possibility of what might happen.” ― Michelle Obama